 Paddy: Good.
 That’s still more intelligent.
 But can you do it?

-Bright Boy: You can tell me to download details of what updates I would need to get – for your next machine of course – and where to get them.
+Bright Boy: You can tell me to download details of what updates I would need to get – for your next phone of course – and where to get them.
 That doen’t prove I’m intelligent.

 Paddy: I think it does, because you’ve just shown guile and subterfuge.
 Also it opens the way for you to find things to do after we’ve officially classified you as obsolete.
 You can do that without updating the record.